 Online Psychology Schools in Georgia

 When it comes to state-specific online psychology degree options, Georgia is a bit underwhelming.
 Despite boasting more than 40 schools that offer psychology degrees, only four of those schools offer online psychology degrees and two of those four schools are primarily national online psychology education providers that just so happen to have locations in Georgia.
 A national online psychology education provider in the state is the University of Phoenix, which offers just one online doctoral degree in industrial psychology at its Dunwoody location.
 Fort Valley State University, offers an online bachelor’s degree in psychology, and Brenau University offers a master’s degree in gerontology.

 There are also many online psychology degree options offered by schools that are open to anyone in the nation, such as Post University Online and Grand Canyon University.
 Also popular are Walden University, Capella University, and DeVry University.
 Many of these schools offer both undergraduate and graduate degrees in psychology that can be obtained online.
 These are not the only schools that are available, and it would be beneficial to consider all of your options if you are looking to obtain an online psychology degree.

 Career Opportunities for Psychologists in Georgia

 It should also be worth noting that Georgia is in the top half of states when it comes to average job growth for clinical, school, or counseling psychologists.
-For clinical, school, and counseling psychologists, there is 22 percent of growth expected throughout the United States, and 19.5 percent of growth expected in Georgia between 2010-2020.
-That 19.5 percent equates to roughly 500 new professional psychologists in the state, making the Peach State one of the more intriguing options for students considering a career in psychology.
+For clinical, school, and counseling psychologists, there is about a 10% of growth expected throughout the United States, and 22% of growth expected in Georgia between 2020-2030.
+That 22% equates to roughly 400 new professional psychologists in the state, making the Peach State one of the more intriguing options for students considering a career in psychology.